mamadfrhi/MacImager/README.md

 ## What't it ⁉️

-It's a `Swift` script that calls [Unsplsh](https://www.unsplash.com/) API and receives minimal wallpapers as many as monitors you've connected to your machine!!! 😃
+It's a `Swift` script that calls [Unsplsh](https://www.unsplash.com/) API and receives **minimal** (by default or what you're interested) wallpapers as many as monitors you've connected to your machine!!! 😃

 ## How to use❓